-Over the weeks I worked there, my eyes were opened to a new reality.
+Over the weeks I worked there, my eyes opened to a new reality.
 I spent most of my time in remote, rural villages.
 I slowly became able to see, for the first time, how culture and social structure determined the life chances of the people who lived there.

 The effect was profound.
 When I came to the island, I was majoring in the hard sciences and mathematics.
-When I was left, I was determined to study as much anthropology and sociology as I could manage.
+When I left, I was determined to study as much anthropology and sociology as I could manage.
 Thus I crammed a four-year education into five years.
 I entered a career where I would teach and conduct research on how to change culture and social structure to improve the life chances for poor and marginalized people in my own country.
 The cross-cultural experience continues to inform my thoughts and values to this day.